 Address: R. Alagoinhas, 33 – Rio Vermelho, Salvador – BA, 41940-620

 Opening hours: Tuesday to Sunday, from 10 am to 5 pm.

 Tickets: R$ 20 (normal rate) / R$ 10 (half).

 Contact: (71) 3333-1919.

-Here, you can shelter from the rain, experience the ancestral knowledge of gastronomy and eat good food from Bahia.
-The Museum of Bahian Gastronomy is a pioneer in Brazil and Latin America.
-Its mission is to inform, value and publicize the food of Bahia in its most varied contexts, with a focus on the patrimonial perspective added to the gastronomic perspective.
+Here, you can take shelter from the rain, experience the ancestral knowledge of gastronomy and still eat good Bahian food.
+The Bahian Gastronomy Museum is a pioneer in Brazil and Latin America.
+Its mission is to inform, value and publicize the food of Bahia in its most varied contexts, focusing on the heritage look added to the gastronomic look.

-It has a long-term exhibition and temporary exhibition (showcase-homage) and in the restaurant-museum-school visitors can experience a rich and varied menu of savory and sweet dishes that attest to the cuisines from Recôncavo to Sertão.
+It has a long-term exhibition and a temporary exhibition (showcase-homage) and in the Restaurant-museum-school, visitors can try a rich and varied menu of savory and sweet dishes that attest to the cuisines that range from the Recôncavo to the Sertão.
 Learn more at this link.